polyphony-chat/docs/SPECIFICATION.md

 ### 8.2 Re-signing messages

-Re-signing messages is the process of transferring ownership of messages from an old account to the new, migrated account.
-The process requires some coordination between the new and old accounts, and can only be initiated by the old account.

-To initiate the process, the old account must send an API request to the server where messages should be re-signed.
-The request must contain the federation ID of the new account.
-The server will then respond with a list of all keys that were used to sign messages sent by the old account.
+Transferring message ownership from an old to a new account, known as re-signing messages, necessitates coordination between the two accounts, initiated by the old account.
+To start, the old account sends an API request containing the new account's federation ID to the server where messages should be re-signed.
+The server responds with all public keys used for signing the old account's messages, along with one challenge string.
 The old account will then need to prove that it is in possession of the private keys that were used to sign the messages.
 This is done by signing a challenge string with the private keys.
-The server will then verify the signature, and, if the verification is successful, grant the new account the ability to re-sign all messages sent by the old account which were signed with the provided keys.
+If the server verifies the challenge, it authorizes the new account to re-sign the old account's messages signed with the verified key.
+Instead of overwriting the message, a new message variant with the new signature is created.

-Re-signing messages mustn't overwrite the old signature.
-Instead, a new variant of the message must be created, which contains the new signature.

 ```
 Alice A                                              Server C                                                              Alice B